nikkif24/Feedback-Clone/README.md

-Working on heroku upload here.
+The UI of my feedback app to show reference to while working on psql deployment in heroku